Flood Season Preparation Tips

 - Take pictures of all damage done to the property to provide to your insurance company.

 When it comes to flooding, especially flash floods, nothing is more important than protecting the safety of everyone involved.
 That’s why these steps are crucial when taking the proper precautions during emergencies.

 Emergency Water Extraction

 The second most important step is to address the damage to your property.
 Call your insurance company right away to inform them of what has happened.
-Then call an emergency flood damage restoration company.
+Then call an emergency flood restoration company.

-ServiceMaster Quality Restoration provides more than just water damage cleanup; their technicians are available 24/7 to help homes and businesses recover from flood-related disasters, responding right away to address the damage.
+Restoration professionals provide more than just water damage cleanup; technicians are available 24/7 to help homes and businesses recover from flood-related disasters, responding right away to address the damage.
 Whether the home or building needs complete reconstruction services, dehumidification, mold removal or remediation, their technicians will work efficiently and effectively to restore full peace of mind.
 Don’t hesitate to give them a call in the event of any property crisis.